CivicActions/accessibility/_guide/onboarding-staff.md

 ### Trello card for copywriting, press releases, blog/social posts presentation writing, etc - use a readability checker

-Make sure all copy is checked for readablity levels.
+Make sure all copy is checked for readability levels.
 The recommended level is grade 7-8 for the general public in the US.
 We recommend using the [Flesch Grade Level Readability Scale](https://readabilityformulas.com/free-readability-formula-tests.php), or [Hemmingway](https://hemingwayapp.com/).
 Microsoft's Office 365 also [includes a checker based on Flesch-Kinkaid](https://support.microsoft.com/en-us/office/get-your-document-s-readability-and-level-statistics-85b4969e-e80a-4777-8dd3-f7fc3c8b3fd2).

 ### Trello card - Investigate and possibly configure accessibility settings in your operating system